cs1302uga/cs1302-tutorials/emacs/emacs.md

         └── NOTES.txt
 ```

-To replicate this scenario, you might use the following commands to first
+To replicate this scenario, you may have used the following commands to
-create the subdirectories, then create a blank `NOTES.txt` file:
+create the subdirectories and a blank `NOTES.txt` file.
+It is fine to use other commands
+to complete the task.
+However, take a moment to make sure you understand these:

 ```
 $ mkdir -p cs1302/emacs